quantcdn/docs/docs/golive.md

 :::tip
 For improved security choose a highly randomised CMS domain, put behind basic auth, or move to a private network.
-You have much greater control over access once you use Quant to serve requests.
+You have much greater control over access once you use Quant to serve public traffic.
 :::